dr-jts/crunchyblog/pg-svg/index.md

 ## Introducing `pg-svg`

 Generating SVG "by hand" is difficult.
-It requires detailed knowledge of the SVG format, and is complex and error-prone.
+It requires detailed knowledge of the [SVG specification](https://www.w3.org/TR/SVG2/), and constructing a complex text format in SQL is highly error-prone.
 PostGIS has had the function [`ST_AsSVG`](https://postgis.net/docs/manual-3.3/ST_AsSVG.html) for years.
 But it only produces the SVG [**path data**](https://svgwg.org/svg2-draft/paths.html#PathData) attribute value.
 Much more is required to create a fully-styled SVG document.

 The PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) solves this problem!
 It makes it easy to convert PostGIS data into styled SVG documents.
 The library provides a simple API as a set of PL/pgSQL functions which allow creating an SVG document in a single SQL query.